 Compensation is king

 Across the board, compensation is at an all-time high.
-Today, it’s simply not enough to give candidates making lateral moves a 10% pay increase; largely a result of counteroffers which are intensifying competition.
-Thus, we are advising businesses to open their wallets and offer at least a 20% increase to avoid mission-critical talent being counteroffered.
-For clients, we recommend working out what’s being offered in the market, or use a talent specialist, such as Selby Jennings, to make peer comparisons and stay ahead of the curve.
+Today, itโs simply not enough to give candidates making lateral moves a 10% pay increase; largely a result of counter offers, which are intensifying competition.
+Thus, we are advising businesses to offer at least a 20% increase to avoid mission-critical talent being counter offered.
+We also recommend working out whatโs being offered in the market, or use a risk management talent specialist like Selby Jennings to make peer comparisons and stay ahead of the curve.

 What job titles are in high demand?